lumanogueira/lumanogueira/README.md

 ## Currently

 - Working on a full rebrand + GTM overhaul: positioning, messaging, and execution
-- Experimenting with AI and prompt design — testing what actually works vs. what's just hype
+- Experimenting with AI and prompt design.
+Testing what actually works vs. what's just hype
 - Documenting experiments and small projects here as I go

 ---